 Amulet – Health, Shirking Empowerment, Refreshing or Stamina Recovery with a Protection perk.

 Ring – Keen Awareness, Hearty, Invigorating Punishment or Champions Ring from the PVP Reward Track

 The Meta and your resistance division will determine what gems you use in your armor.
 Runeglass of Frozen Malachites or Runeglass of Frozen Diamonds is the recommended gems to balance your armor as these provide the most amount of resistance possible.

 In your weapons, you’ll want to use the following gems

-The recommended Heartgem for this build is the Cunning Heartrune of Cannon Blast.
-This grants you extra burst and can deal massive amounts of AOE damage with Penetrating Blast.
+The recommended Heartgem for this build is the Brutal Heartrune of Fire Storm.
+This grants you extra burst and can deal massive amounts of AOE damage while also cancelling your animation for clean combos.
 If you would like a more defensive Heartgem, you can go with Cunning Heartgem of Grasping Vines.

 You will use food to balance out your gear to your desired Attribute Thresholds.
 The cheapest food available with the appropriate stats is most likely:

 Honing stones are a must, you can’t afford Powerful Honing Stones, make sure you use a lower-tiered option to squeeze out damage.
 Pop it before the activity as you only have a few spots on your Hotbar.
 Oakflesh Balm or GemStone Dust can be slotted to help provide increased survivability while under damage or in bad situations in place of Hearty Meals.
 Again, if needed, use a lowered-tier option.

 In this section of the guide, we will break down the key strategies to using the Elementalist Build effectively.
 These include Dealing Damage and Kiting Enemies/Zone Control.